open-edge-insights/ts-telegraf/README.md

 	      - etcd_Telegraf_cert
 	      - etcd_Telegraf_key
 	```
+- After that, user will need to run the **builder.py** script command to allow the changes of the dockerfile take place.

+    ```
+    $ cd [WORK_DIR]/IEdgeInsights/build
+    $ python3 -f builder.py
+    ```

+- User will need to provision, build and bring up all the container again by using below command.

+    ```
+    $ cd [WORK_DIR]/IEdgeInsights/build/provision
+    $ sudo ./provision.sh ../docker-compose.yml
+    $ cd ../
+    $ docker compose up build -d
+    ```

+- Based on above example, user can check the telegraf service will have multiple  container as by using docker ps command.

 **Note**: It's been practice followed by many users, to keep the configuration in a modular way.
 One way to achieve the same could be keeping the additional configuration inside 'Telegraf/config/$ConfigInstance/telegraf.d.
 For example: